cairis-platform/cairis/goalsreqsobs.md

 ![fig:ObstacleModel]({{ site.baseurl }}/assets/ObstacleModel.png "Obstacle Model")

 In many ways, the obstacle model is very similar to the goal model.
-The main differencs are goal filtering is not possible, only the obstacle tree is displayed, and obstacles refine to obstacles, as opposed to goals.
+The main differences are goal filtering is not possible, only the obstacle tree is displayed, and obstacles refine to obstacles, as opposed to goals.

 ## Adding, updating, and deleting requirements ##